How to use interactive LightMix in Corona for 3ds Max?

 You can also use additional buttons below the lights list:

-Additionally, you can right-click on the light names on the LightMix list in the Corona VFB to select a specific light in the scene, add that light to the current selection, or remove that light from the current selection:
+• You can also right-click on the light names on the LightMix list in the Corona VFB to select a specific light in the scene, add that light to the current selection, or remove that light from the current selection.

 Compositing LightMix layers in other applications